-- The performance is distributed nearly uniformly among the stages. - Contrarily to fans, the performance depends on the inlet pressure. - A compressor serves for increase of the pressure on the pressure side, i.e. it is not to be mixed with a vacuum pump. - The inlet air is filtered, but the water content remains in the air and is usually condensed on the pressure side.
+- The performance is distributed nearly uniformly among the stages. - Contrarily to fans, the performance depends on the inlet pressure. - A compressor serves to increase the pressure on the pressure side, i.e. it is not to be confused with a vacuum pump. - The inlet air is filtered, but the water content remains in the air and is usually condensed on the pressure side.
 In the case of compressed air networks, water separators are applied. - The pressure ratio depends on the Mach number.
-The efficiency is nearly constant below 0.3 0.4 Ma, and decreases above this range. - Compressors usually load the air into reservoirs. - For compressors, surge ("pumping") is a significant problem, due to the large pressure fluctuations.
+The efficiency is nearly constant below a Mach number of 0.3 0.4, and decreases above this range. - Compressors usually load the air into reservoirs. - For compressors, surge ("pumping") is a significant problem, due to the large pressure fluctuations.
 To avoid surge, rotor speed control can be used.